Gold sinks to two-year low; other precious metals hit

 North Korea prepared for the annual celebration of its founder's birth on Monday, having rejected talks with South Korea aimed at reducing tensions and reopening a joint industrial park between the two countries.

-Another factor weighing on the precious metal is Cyprus' plan to sell gold reserves to raise around 400 million euros.
+Another factor weighing on gold is Cyprus' plan to sell gold reserves to raise around 400 million euros.
 That has raised concerns other indebted euro zone countries could follow suit, while signs of a tentative recovery in United States could further dent gold's appeal.

 "What we now see is panic selling, perhaps triggered by the Fed's stimulus view.
 The Fed has given the signal that there's a possibility to reduce QE and that took a lot of trust out of gold," said Dominic Schnider, analyst at UBS Wealth Management.